w3c/wai-curricula/content/content-author/clarity.md

 * write clear and meaningful:
   * titles that describe the purpose of the page
   * link text to communicate the link purpose
-* collaborate with designers and developers to ensure:
+* identify related requirements for designers and developers to ensure:
   * appropriate contrast ratio for content
   * easy to read and easy to understand font types and sizes
   * adequate content grouping and spacing to communicate semantics visually